vectordotdev/timber-ruby/README.md

 ## Overview

 Timber for Ruby solves structured logging so you don't have to.
 Go from raw text logs to rich structured events with a single command.
-Spend time focusing on your app, not logging.
+Spend more time focusing on your app and less time focusing on logging.

-1. **Easy setup.** One command to install.
+1. **Easy setup.** - `bundle exec timber install`, get setup in seconds.
-2. **Automatically structures yours logs.**
+2. **Automatically structures yours logs.** - Adds critical event and context data to your logs automatically (see how it works below).
-3. **Works seamlessly with popular libraries and frameworks.**
+3. **Seamlessly integrates with popular libraries and frameworks.** - Rails, Rack, Devise, Omniauth, etc.
-4. **Provides a simple API for logging structured data.**

 ## Installation